jigold/hail/python/pyhail/docs/getting_started.rst

  - `R 3.3.1 <http://www.r-project.org/](http://www.r-project.org/>`_ with packages ``jsonlite`` and ``logistf``, which depends on ``mice`` and ``Rcpp``.

-Other recent versions of QCTOOL and R should suffice, but PLINK 1.0 will not.
+Other recent versions of QCTOOL and R should suffice, but PLINK 1.7 will not.

 To execute all Hail tests, run::

-    $ ./gradlew test
+    $ ./gradlew -Dspark.home=$SPARK_HOME test